YuliWanghust/RFO_Bench/README.md

 > Our annotations use a Cartesian pixel coordinate system, with the origin (0,0) in the upper left corner.
 The x coordinate extends from left to right; the y coordinate extends downward.

 ## Download
 The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC).
 The imaging data has been anonymousized and free to download for scientific research and non-commercial usage.

 ## Evaluation
 We use two metrics to evaluate the classification and localization performance of foreign objects detection on chest X-rays: Area Under Curve (AUC) and  Free-response Receiver Operating Characteristic (FROC).

 ### Classification
-For the test dataset, each algorithm is required to generate a `prediction_classification.csv` file in the format below:
+For the test dataset, baseline model will generate a `prediction_classification.csv` file in the format below:
 ```
 image_path,prediction
 /path/#####.jpg,0.90